-In Easton and Lawrence Hill, we know our neighbourhood and the communities living here are resilient; we are tough; we care about each other and the place where we live.
+In Easton and Lawrence Hill, we know our neighbourhood and the communities living here are resilient; we are tough; we care about communities and the place where we live.
 Many residents have already had lives and families uprooted by conflict, rapid change or natural disaster and made a new life here for themselves and their children.

-Time and again we have proven what are capable of when we are tested and work together with a common goal.
-It is this spirit of hope, survival and shared endeavour that we feel can be invoked to work together to tackle the challenges presented by climate change.
+Time and again we have proven what are capable of when we are